Promotion of young talent

 Käte Hamburger International Centres & Maria Sibylla Merian Centres for Advances Studies

 The "Käte Hamburger International Centres" and the "Maria Sibylla Merian Centres for Advanced Studies" have also been designed from the outset to promote academic talent.
 In this way, the leaders of the Käte Hamburger International Centres – themselves already professors – are given the opportunity of conducting research on topics of their own choosing together with outstanding national and international researchers.
-At the same time, the yearly change of Fellows provides them with inspiration for new research ideas and collaborations.
-The future International Centres will also be dedicated to new, innovative questions and will open up further scope for the humanities and social sciences.
+At the same time, the annually changing fellows, who are at different stages of their careers, provide them with inspiration for new research ideas and collaborations.

 The same applies to the Sibylla Merian Centres located in different regions of the world.
 Here, academic talents can advance research in larger transnational work contexts and over a period of more than a decade.
-An open-topic programme is also intended to create academic freedom for international (junior) research groups.
+An open-topic programme is also intended to create academic freedom for international (junior) researchers.